r5sb/ML_Diabetes_Classification/README.md

 # ML_Diabetes_Classification
-Diabetes Classification using the Pima Indians Diabetes Dataset
+Diabetes Classification on the Pima Indians Diabetes Dataset using:

+1. LinearClassifier
+2. DNNClassifier